ZiggyCreatures/FusionCache/docs/Comparison.md

 - **Multi-level**: the ability to handle more than one caching level, transparently.
 This can give you - at the same time - the benefits of a local in-memory cache (high performance + data locality) and the benefits of a distributed cache (sharing of cached data + better cold start) without having to handle them separately

-- **Distributed synchronization**: when a change occurs in a distributed cache, local memory caches are notified of that so they can react
+- **Backplane**: available with different names, it allows a change in a distributed cache to be reflected in the local memory cache

+- **Events**: the ability to be notified when certain events happen in he cache, useful to collect custom metrics, etc

 - **Logging**: when things go bad you would like to have some help investigating what went wrong, and logging is key